ehForwarderBot/efb-telegram-master/README.md

 organized conversation.

-In a nutshell, ETM offers the following commands, you can also send it to BotFather for the command list.
+In a nutshell, ETM offers the following commands, you can also send it to BotFather for a command list.

 ```
 help - Show commands list.